arin2107/analysis-and-design-of-algorithm/README.md

 The Union-Find operations (finding and merging) take nearly constant time on average.
 Overall, the time complexity of the entire algorithm is O(E log E).

+## 21.PRACTICAL 21: Find f cost and path
+Algorithm:

+The code implements a dynamic programming algorithm to find the shortest paths with k intermediate nodes from a source node to a destination node in a weighted graph.
+The algorithm works by iteratively building up a table fcost, where fcost[j] stores the minimum cost of reaching node j from the source node using at most j intermediate nodes.
+The algorithm also uses a table d to store the predecessor node in the shortest path for each node.

+Here are the steps of the algorithm:

+Time Complexity:

+The time complexity of the algorithm is O(n^3 * k), where n is the number of nodes in the graph and k is the number of intermediate nodes allowed in the path.
+This is because the nested loops iterate over all possible nodes j (n times), neighbors i of each node j (up to n times in the worst case), and intermediate nodes j (k times).

+In the inner loop, the algorithm calculates the cost of reaching a node i through a node j.
+This calculation involves looking up the weights of the edges between j and its neighbors, which can be done in constant time if the graph is stored in an adjacency matrix.

+Overall, the time complexity of the algorithm is dominated by the nested loops, which result in a cubic time complexity.